grumlimited/authenticator-rs/README.md

 It is by no means as feature-rich as its python relative, more like a diamond in the rough.
 Well, maybe not a diamond, but definitely in the rough...

-Lastly, it is using this fantastic library: [iced](https://github.com/hecrj/iced) as the building blocks for it UI.
+Lastly, it is using this fantastic library: [iced](https://github.com/hecrj/iced) as the building blocks for its UI.
 Thanks @ecrj and the iced team.

 <kbd>![authenticator-rs](./authenticator-rs.png "Authenticator RS")</kbd>